Immortality-IMT/Make-A.I.-Do-Science/distributed data storage/README.md

 IPFS to store and share files in a decentralized way, without relying on a central server or cloud storage provider.
 Instead, the files are stored across a network of computers (known as nodes), each of which has a copy of the file.

-IPFS stores training data over a network without one node nesessarily holding the entire file.
+IPFS stores training data over a network without one node necessarily holding the entire file.
 Training models can take petabytes so that distributed data storage solution is useful.

 $ wget https://dist.ipfs.io/go-ipfs/v0.9.1/go-ipfs_v0.9.1_linux-amd64.tar.gz \
 $ tar -xvzf go-ipfs_v0.9.1_linux-amd64.tar.gz \